Ari-Willig/auralert/README.md

 # auralert — Real-Time Seizure Prediction System

-auralert is an end-to-end seizure prediction system that acquires EEG signals from a wearable device, classifies them in real time using a trained deep learning model hosted on a web server, and delivers classification alerts to a mobile application.
+auralert is an end-to-end seizure prediction system prototype that acquires EEG signals from a wearable device, classifies them in real time using a trained deep learning model hosted on a web server, and delivers classification alerts to a mobile application.
 The system is designed to provide advance warning before a seizure event, giving patients and caregivers critical response time.

 ---